-Twilight of Democracy is a fascinating and personal book by the American-Polish historian, Anne Applebaum, which looks at the threats facing democracy today.
+This Twilight of Democracy summary looks at a fascinating and personal book by the American-Polish historian, Anne Applebaum, which looks at the threats facing democracy today.

 What makes this book different from others, is that Applebaum is familiar with many politicians in power around the world today.

-She recounts how she used to speak to Boris Johnson on occasion, have friends who are now around the Polish government.
+She recounts how she used to speak to Boris Johnson on occasion and have friends who are now around the Polish government.
 This gives the book a different angle than others because it presents some of them in two different lights.

 The central theme of the book is that the creeping authoritarianism we see today is the result of people who not long ago, would have considered themselves liberals, or conservatives with a small c.

 What has prompted this change in their outlook is what Applebaum tackles in her book.
 This is what makes it such a fascinating read because it shines a light on how politicians can change tack and surprise their former friends.

 It exemplifies how those who feel they have been neglected or wrongly overlooked can rise to power in regimes that prize loyalty above all else.

 Takeaway 1 – People who believed they are entitled to power and destined for greatness are dangerous